Whether cannabis, or marijuana, kills brain cells remains unknown, and current research studies have yielded conflicting results.

 Gray matter refers to regions of brain tissue that contain nerve cell bodies.
 These regions control muscle movement, sensory perception, and executive functions, including self-control and decision making.

-These findings directly oppose research on alcohol use in young adults, such as this 2017 study, which shows heavy drinking can significantly reduce the amount of gray matter in the brain.
+These findings directly oppose research on alcohol use in young adults, such as this

 Potential short-term side effects of heavy marijuana use include: